dsidavis/DSIWeb/content/articles/Events/2018_Spring_W_TextLDA.md

 #  Topic Modeling with Latent Dirichet Allocation (LDA)

-This DSI workshop, lead by Associate Director Dr. Carl Stahmer, takes an in depth look at hyper parameters - the math behind the algorithms and the effects of the tuning parameters.
+This DSI workshop, led by Associate Director Dr. Carl Stahmer, takes an in depth look at hyper parameters - the math behind the algorithms and the effects of the tuning parameters.

 Prerequisites: beginner R skills and a working R environment with the following packages installed: TM, topicmodels, ggplot2.
 If you have a corpus you want to work on, bring it in ascii form.
 If not, a practice corpus will be available for you to use.